severalpens/btc/README.md

 ![BTC2022 Timeout](./architecture/diagrams/BTC2022_Timeout.svg)

 More are involved on initial setup.
-For the full data flow diagram, refer to './architecture/diagrams/BTC2022.svg'.
+For the full data flow diagram, refer to [BTC2022](./architecture/diagrams/BTC2022).svg'.

 ## The node.js version

-A repo was built in 2020 which uses a node.js console application to demonstrate the 'happy path' for a successful transfer.
-See burn-to-claim.
+A proof of concept repo was built in 2020 which uses a node.js console application to demonstrate the 'happy path' for a successful transfer.
+See [burn-to-claim](https://github.com/severalpens/burn-to-claim).

 ## Objective 1 - Construct UI forms for each method (step) in the dataflow diagram.